Painter (video game)

 Painter is a 1994 action-puzzle video game developed and published by Sinister Developments for the Atari ST. In the game, the player guides a sprite across a grid to fill enclosed areas.

 Sinister initially released Painter for the Atari ST as shareware.
 Players could also register the game through Sinister to receive a full version with additional levels and a level editor.
 The full version was later made available as freeware.
-An Atari Jaguar CD version with new levels was released in 2003, and a licensed cartridge version with new levels was released in 2024.
+An Atari Jaguar CD version with new levels was released in 2003.
+Between 2024 and 2026, publisher Reboot Games and AtariAge released a licensed cartridge version featuring new levels.

 Painter received a generally favorable reception, with reviewers praising the gameplay, digitized sound effects, and smooth presentation.
 Other reviewers felt the game was fun but dated, with criticism directed at minor bugs and the lack of save support.